GSA/digitalgov.gov/content/posts/2016-01-14-why-people-contribute-to-federal-tech-projects-and-how-you-can-provide-a-good-experience.md

 _

 Open, agile software development projects can improve government initiatives.
-As discussed in last week’s article on [agile projects in government](https://www.WHATEVER/2016/01/04/how-agile-development-can-benefit-federal-projects/), the [Open Opportunities platform](https://openopps.WHATEVER/) has benefited from increased collaboration within government as well as from contributions from outside of government. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-338-People-communication-vector-VLADGRIN-iStock-Thinkstock-531278671.jpg" alt="Group of human figures with speech bubbles above their heads." caption="" >}}
+As discussed in last week’s article on [agile projects in government](({{< relref "how-agile-development-can-benefit-federal-projects.md" >}})), the [Open Opportunities platform](https://openopps.WHATEVER/) has benefited from increased collaboration within government as well as from contributions from outside of government. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-338-People-communication-vector-VLADGRIN-iStock-Thinkstock-531278671.jpg" alt="Group of human figures with speech bubbles above their heads." caption="" >}}

 How can other agencies effectively tap into the vast knowledge and skill set of the tech-minded public?
 Former Open Opportunities contributors discussed how and why they got involved with the project and what is needed to make contributing easy.